Alfred Leo Smith: Early life

-Smith was born on November 6, 1919 in Modoc Point, Oregon.
+Smith was born on November 6, 1919, in Modoc Point, Oregon.
 He spent his early childhood on the Williamson River.

 At age seven, Smith was sent to a nearby Catholic boarding school at the insistence of local Indian agents.
-He was ultimately sent to a mix of catholic schools and Bureau of Indian Affairs schools, as far away as Beaverton, Oregon and Stewart Indian School in Nevada.
-After leaving Chemawa Indian School, he began to live in Portland, Oregon as an alcoholic panhandler.
+He was ultimately sent to a mix of Catholic schools and Bureau of Indian Affairs schools, as far away as Beaverton, Oregon, and Stewart Indian School in Nevada.
+After leaving Chemawa Indian School, he began to live in Portland, Oregon, as an alcoholic panhandler.
 He was drafted during World War II and was sent to federal prison for drinking on duty.
 He survived a bout of tuberculosis, and experienced the 1942 death of his sister and 1950 death of his mother.
-The United States Congress also voted to terminate the Klamath Nation in 1954, striking another blow against Smith.
+The United States Congress voted to terminate the Klamath Nation in 1954, striking another blow against Smith.

 In 1957, Smith became sober with the help of an Alcoholics Anonymous program, ultimately celebrating 56 years of sobriety.
 He also became interested in Native recovery through culturally relevant practices and indigenous spirituality.